Jeff: (Narrating)

 .

-back towards his chest.
-Sylvia arrives at her chest and shrieks when
+(Will runs back towards his chest.
+Sylvia arrives at her chest and shrieks when she sees

+Will coming.
 She lugs it up and starts towards her scale.
-Will grabs his chest
+Will grabs his chest just seconds

 .